jonasblanc/CS-341-Computer-graphics-labs-project/icg_shadow/Exercise6-Group9/readme.txt

 **TASK 6.1.1 and 6.1.2 Construct Transformation Matrix for Shadow Mapping**

+To construct the cube_camera_projection matrix, we used the method perspective.
+For the arguments, we gave pi/2 for the fovy since we are in the middle of a cube and the fovy represent half of the total angle.
+For the ratio, we used 1 since a cube has the same height and width.
+Finally, we used 0.1 and 100 as values for near and far, which serve as boundaries for the distance at which we compute the shadow ray intersections.

 **TASK 6.2.1: Light Depth Fragment Shader**

 **TASK 6.2.2: Phong Lighting Shader with Shadows**